panglesd/slipshow/docs/faq.rst

 Can I export to PDF?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   Yes!
-Slipshow's syntax is mostly compatible with pandoc's markdown, so you can
-  export a presentation to latex and compile the produced latex.
-It is useful to
+Slipshow offers a ``--markdown-output`` which allows to strip any
+  slipshow-specific syntax.
+Then, there are multiple ways to turn markdown into
-  send as notes, rather than sending the slipshow presentation!
+  PDF: for instance, using pandoc.
+It is useful to send as notes, rather than
+  sending the slipshow presentation!

 Can I include a PDF in a presentation?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~